 Mangawhai Extra Virgin Olive Oil

-Free Delivery in the Local Devonport area - Select this option at the cart**
+**Free contactless delivery in the Local Devonport area - Select at the cart**

 On our two ace plot we have almost 200 olive trees which were planted about 20 years ago.
 The majority of the trees are the typical Greek variety called Koroneiki, which are predominately used for oil as their small fruit has a high quality yield of oil.
 We also have a few very large J5's sprinkled through, as well as an area of Frantoio trees (the ones most found in Tuscany) dotted around our shed.